 For cat urine or spray: Ah—the unbearable odor that can only be cat urine or spray.
 Some substances that can remove these odors include:

 - A vinegar solution (see above)

 - Coffee grounds

-- A power washer every week or so
+- Cleaning with a power washer every week or so

 - Cayenne pepper